x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/developing-sensitive-information-rule-packages-exchange-2013-help.md

 ### Entity rules

 Entity Rules are targeted towards well defined identifiers, such as Social Security Number, and are represented by a collection of countable patterns.
 Entity Rules returns a count and the confidence level of a match, where Count is the total number of instances of the entity that were found and the Confidence Level is the probability that the given entity exists in the given document.
 Entity contains the "id" attribute as its unique identifier.
 The identifier is used for localization, versioning, and querying.
-The Entity id must be a GUID and should not be duplicated in other entities or affinities.
+The Entity ID must be a GUID.
+The Entity ID must not be duplicated in other entities or affinities.
 It is referenced in the localized strings section.

 Entity rules contains optional patternsProximity attribute (default = 300) which is used when applying Boolean logic to specify the adjacency of multiple patterns required to satisfy the match condition.
-Entity element contains 1 or more child Pattern elements, where each pattern is a distinct representation of the Entity like Credit Card Entity or Driver's License Entity.
-The Pattern element has a required attribute of confidenceLevel which represents the pattern's precision based on sample dataset.
+Entity element contains one or more child Pattern elements, where each pattern is a distinct representation of the Entity like Credit Card Entity or Driver's License Entity.
+The Pattern element has a required attribute of confidenceLevel that represents the pattern's precision based on sample dataset.
 Pattern element can have three child elements:

-1. IdMatch - This is required.
+1. IdMatch - This element is required.

 2. Match